 top of page

-Safeguarding Mount Kenya Ecosystem
+Conserving Mount Kenya Ecosystems

 Mount Kenya, Kenya's highest peak and Africa's second tallest mountain rises 5,199 meters (17,057 feet) above sea level.
 The mountain hosts 81 unique plant species like towering lobelias and senecios, along with a distinct rock hyrax subspecies.
 Its diverse ecosystem shelters Kenya's third-largest lion and second-largest elephant populations, both "vulnerable" per the IUCN.
 Covering 2,100 square kilometers, the protected area includes the National Park and Reserve, crucial for safeguarding habitats.
 Recognized as a UNESCO World Heritage Site in 1997, Mount Kenya is central to Kenya's conservation endeavors.